khowling/kh-blog/blog/2024-06-15-plat-eng/index.md

 ### 1. Environment Provisioning

 When a application team works on a new product, timely access to an environment is important when enthusiasm is high.
-You should be targeting giving teams access to an environment they can use within 30mins from the initial request.
+We should be targeting giving access to a fully operational environment within 30mins from the initial request.
+Vending a [Resource Group](https://learn.microsoft.com/azure/azure-resource-manager/management/manage-resource-groups-portal#what-is-a-resource-group) to the application team with all the access they need to immediatly start deploying their solution designs.
+The resource group naming, tagging, the subscription sharing model and level of access can all be determined base on the environment requested.

-This would look like vending [Resource Groups](https://learn.microsoft.com/azure/azure-resource-manager/management/manage-resource-groups-portal#what-is-a-resource-group) within shared Subscriptions, provisioning new Subscription, when needed with a good tagging model.
+Subscription sharing model can be designed to avoid too much subscription sprawl, based on department, or other organisational commonalities, but subscription separation should be enforced at minimum on workload type and connectivity (more on this below).
+You then end up with a subscription list that is meaningful and manageable.
+There are a number of good resources on [naming recommendations](https://learn.microsoft.com/azure/cloud-adoption-framework/ready/azure-best-practices/resource-naming)

 :::tip
 Subscriptions now in Azure can support hundreds of developers, the subscriptions have granular role-based controls, mature cost tracking services, and you can now track [Subscription Limits](https://learn.microsoft.com/azure/azure-resource-manager/management/azure-subscription-service-limits#subscription-limits) & usage very effectively.
+We recently had 300 developers across 35 resource groups, deploying resources across the globe,  all working happily in a single sandbox subscription.
 :::

-This can avoid Subscription sprawl, so you end up with a list that is meaningful and manageable.
-There are a number of good resources on [naming recommendations](https://learn.microsoft.com/azure/cloud-adoption-framework/ready/azure-best-practices/resource-naming)

 During the vending process, it will be important to capture:
  * Workload Type (e.g. __Production vs Sandbox__),  this drives the policies that are applied to control what can be deployed & levels of access, and keeps the separation between these environments.
 Keep the separation of any Production and Sandbox environments should be at the subscription level.